 Participants

 Grade 8 students (N=24) participated from throughout three districts in South Dakota (U.S.).
-These students had IEPs (but specific disabilities were not identified) and used the read-aloud accommodation on the state mathematics test.
+These students had IEPs (but specific disabilities were not identified) and typically used the read-aloud accommodation on the state mathematics test.

 Dependent Variable